LaughneyLab/ContactTracing_tutorial/README.md

 Then, open the notebook, which will be stored in `/data/ContactTracing_tutorial/tutorial.ipynb`.
 You will need input files including an anndata file and an interactions file -- these are described in more detail in the notebook.
 You can place the files in $WORKDIR on your machine, and they will be found in /data within in the notebook.

+A notebook focused on interactive visualization of ContactTracing results can be found here: https://github.com/LaughneyLab/ContactTracing-Viz/blob/master/interactive_notebook.ipynb